 Best Mirrorless Camera for Canon Lens Owners: Canon EOS M ($375)

-If you have a collection of Canon lenses, the Canon EOS M is the easiest way to transition to mirrorless shooting.
-The EOS M uses a different lens mount (called the M Mount) that supports only three lenses (including the included 18-55mm zoom).
+If you have a collection of Canon lenses in your camera bag, the Canon EOS M is the easiest way to transition to mirrorless shooting.
+The EOS M uses a lens mount (called the M Mount) that supports only three lenses (including the included 18-55mm zoom).
 But Canon offers a $140 adapter that allows you to use many models in Canon's EFS-series of lenses designed for its DSLR cameras (as well as third-party lenses made for Canon DSLRs).

 The features of the lens are preserved: Image stabilization still works, and the focal length remains the same as for Canon DSLRs such as the Rebel T5i.
-(Nikon's adapter for its mirrorless cameras multiplies the focal length by 2.7 times, rendering most lenses unusable.)
 It's a compromise, though: The EOS M is slow to focus, and the adapter makes it even slower.
 Canon has announced an updated model (called The EOS M2) that improves the focusing speed, but at present this camera is available only in Japan.